mandeng1/Making-an-interactive-Dasboard-with-Python/README.md

-# <font color='red'>Deploy your Data Vizualisation and Machine Learning results in a Dashboard using Heroku,Python,Html and Git<font/>
+# Deploy your Data Vizualisation and Machine Learning results in a Dashboard using Heroku,Python,Html and Git
-Dashboard

 <img src="retaildash_video.gif" />

 I used :